Jescs/ocp-sample-flask-docker/README.md

 docker.io/library/python  3-alpine  1ae28589e5d4  11 days ago  47.6 MB
 docker.io/library/python  3         49e3c70d884f  2 weeks ago  909 MB
 ```
+Notice how much bigger the `python:3` image is.
+Unless you require a full python environment, use the `python:3-alpine`.

-Build and test the local docker image.
+Build and test the local docker image, notice the image is tagged `quick-brown-fox`, and the container `lazy-dog`.

+Omitting the `--name` in the `podman run` command, and `--name` will be [auto-generated](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go).

 ```bash
 $ podman build --tag quick-brown-fox -f ./Dockerfile